v-olin/Advent-Of-Code/README.md

 ## 2015
 Coming up on AOC of 2022, I'm warming up with some older events.
 Starting with 2015.
 This year is written in Java and the solutions are self-contained.
-Just run them with
+Just run them like this:
 ```
 > java <file>.java
 ```